benedikt-samwer/benedikt-samwer/README.md

 Venture Fellow at Spira Labs and Picus Capital, with an MSc in Applied Computational Science and Engineering from Imperial College London.
 I like building ML systems for real world and scientific problems.

-- 🔬 Interests: Medical AI, representation learning, optimization, scientific machine learning
+- 🔬 Interests: ML & AI, representation learning, optimization, scientific machine learning
 - 💻 Mainly using: Python, C++, PyTorch, CUDA, MPI, Docker, Git
 - 🌍 Based in Munich, previously in London and Boston
 - 🌐 Languages: German, English